biocore/empress/README.md

 ### Exploring groups of features

 Another way of exploring the classification of our features is to color the branches based on their taxonomic designation.
-From the main menu, click *Feature Metadata Coloring*, check the *Color by…* box, select *Level 2* (which here corresponds to the Phylum level), and click *Update*.
+From the main menu, click *Feature Metadata Coloring*, check the *Color by…* box, select *Level 2* (which here corresponds to the phylum level), and click *Update*.

 ![empress_unrooted_feature_coloring](docs/moving-pictures/img/empress_unrooted_feature_coloring.png)

-The plot is now updated so each branch is now colored by its Phylum level classification.
+The plot is now updated so each branch is now colored by its phylum-level classification.
 We can see that the extra long branches are now mostly the same magenta color.
-Check out the legend on the left side of the screen -- it turns out that the magenta color corresponds to an *Unspecified* Phylum.
+Check out the legend on the left side of the screen -- it turns out that the magenta color corresponds to an *Unspecified* phylum.
 You may also have noticed that these outlier branches appear mainly in 2 distinct clusters.
 While we don’t have any more information about the classification of these features, perhaps we can gain some more insight regarding their classification by looking at their closest common ancestors that do have taxonomic information.

 ### Exploring a feature’s closest common ancestors